 We have tried our cranks at different phases and feel like in-phase is best; it's best for starting, best for balancing while riding, best for cornering and best for coasting!

 Rohloff hubs are perfect for tandems!
-Rohloff make a tandem hub kit (T) which comes with tandem length cabling, although there is nothing special about the hub itself.
-For the best results, use a tandem specific frame with a Rohloff dropout and two eccentric bottom brackets (or one eccentric and sliding dropouts) to adjust the chain length.
+Rohloff make a tandem hub kit (T) which comes with tandem length cabling (there is nothing special about the hub itself).
+For the best results, use a tandem frame built with a Rohloff dropout and two eccentric bottom brackets (or one eccentric and sliding dropouts) to adjust the chain length.

 Rohloff hubs are available in either 32 or 36 spoke hole.
-Given that the Rohloff hub flange is so large, the wheel is 'dishless' and the spokes are so short, either spoke count should serve you fine.
+Given that the Rohloff hub flange is so large, the wheel is 'dishless' and the spokes are so short; either spoke count should serve you fine.
 If given the option, request 36 spokes!

 The minimum gear ratio you can run on a Rohloff tandem is 2.5:1.
 We ride with this ratio (50t on the front and 20t on the rear) and in our lowest gear (18 gear inch) this allows us to ride at 4-5km/h up really steep hills.
 We are able to chug along at 45km/h in our top gear (95 gear inch) if given the opportunity.
 If you are riding your tandem on flat roads, you will most likely want your Rohloff gear ratio to be 3:1 or above.